KamranAkram/Login_System/README.md

-# Login_System
+# Chat_System
-This is a login system template with backend done in core php.
+# This is a Web Application for Chatting with backend done in core php.
-One can integrate it with their website and successfully use it.
+# One can integrate it with their website and successfully use it.
+# This can be used in diiferent websites and individually as well.